shruti1421/baat-cheet/CONTRIBUTING.md

 ```
   - Follow the Pull request template and submit a pull request with a motive for your change and the method you used to achieve it to be merged with the `master` branch.
   - If you can, please submit the pull request with the fix or improvements including tests.
-  - During review, if you are requested to make changes, rebase your branch and squash the multiple commits into one.
+  - During the review, if you are requested to make changes, rebase your branch and squash the multiple commits into one.
 Once you push these changes the pull request will edit automatically.

 ## Configuring remotes